ptrtmv/DRL_agent_navigation/report.md

   <img width="460" height="300" src="plots/scores2.png">
 </p>

 Now the environment is solved in 523 episodes which is a noticeable improvement compared to the soft update.
-It is interesting to observe that the averaged score continues to rise until about 550 training episodes when the average score reaches a value of about 16.
+It is interesting to observe that the averaged score continues to rise until about 550 training episodes unltil it reaches a value of about 16.
 Afterwards there is a drop and after the 600-th training episode it rises again and stabilizes at a value oscillating around 15.

 # Hard Update of the Target Network with Increased Number of Epochs